-I have posted detailed lecture notes on Quercus..
+I will post on Quercus detailed lecture notes from the previous (2023) version of this course.
+The notes will be revised but will not change enormously.
 Students can read ahead in these notes to help get started on their essays.